AmbiqAI/heartkit/README.md

 ### MIT-BIH Arrhythmia Database

 This dataset consists of ECG recordings from 47 different subjects recorded at a sampling rate of 360 Hz.
 23 records (numbered from 100 to 124 inclusive with some numbers missing) chosen at random from this set, and 25 records (numbered from 200 to 234 inclusive, again with some numbers missing) selected from the same set to include a variety of rare but clinically important phenomena that would not be well-represented by a small random sample of Holter recordings.
 Each of the 48 records is slightly over 30 minutes long.

-The subjects were 25 men aged 32 to 89 years, and 22 women aged 23 to 89 years.
-(Records 201 and 202 came from the same male subject.)
+Please visit [Physionet](https://physionet.org/content/mitdb/1.0.0/) for more details.

 ### MIT-BIH Normal Sinus Rhythm Database

 This database includes 18 long-term ECG recordings of subjects referred to the Arrhythmia Laboratory at Boston's Beth Israel Hospital (now the Beth Israel Deaconess Medical Center).
 Subjects included in this database were found to have had no significant arrhythmias; they include 5 men, aged 26 to 45, and 13 women, aged 20 to 50.
+Please visit [Physionet](https://physionet.org/content/nsrdb/1.0.0/) for more details.

 ### PTB Diagnostics dataset

 Dataset consists of ECG records from 290 subjects: 148 diagnosed as MI, 52 healthy control, and the rest are diagnosed with 7 different disease.
 Each record contains ECG signals from 12 leads sampled at the frequency of 1000 Hz.
+Please visit [Physionet](https://physionet.org/content/ptbdb/1.0.0/) for more details.

 ## EVB Demo Setup